rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 native and loanword stems.
 In the vowel-final set of all nominal-type headwords special attention must be given to a subset with headword-final mid vowels.
-The subset affected comprises those which alternately exhibit a loss of that stem-final mid vowel before certain affixes beginning with voiceless alveolar consonants, especially the plural marker in %T and the spatial cases %s illative, -sO inessive and -stO elative.
+The subset affected comprises those which alternately exhibit a loss of that stem-final mid vowel before certain affixes beginning with voiceless alveolar consonants, especially the plural marker in -T and the spatial cases -s illative, -sO inessive and -stO elative.
 In the table below we will observe

 <pgNo>72</pgNo>
 72